 Prior to this trip, I mistakenly thought King penguin chicks looked the same as Emperor Penguin chicks.
 Nope, they definitely are not the same super cute and fluffy, grey and black Emperor penguin chicks we all think of from March of the Penguins and Happy Feet.
 Though, I think this awkward king penguin qualifies as so ugly, he’s cute.

-TIP: If you want to see and photograph the Emperor Penguin chicks, you will need to embark on an expedition to the Weddell Sea on an icebreaker to see them as they are located much further south than Antarctic cruise expeditions travel.
+TOP TIP: If you want to see and photograph the Emperor Penguin chicks, you will need to embark on an expedition to the Weddell Sea on an icebreaker to see them as they are located much further south than Antarctic cruise expeditions travel.
 These expeditions are rare and typically only run in October and November as the parents and chicks depart the colony by mid-December.

 14. Laugh aloud at penguin antics when you visit Antarctica

 While at Salisbury Plain, we witnessed a hysterical penguin entourage struggling to traipse through mud.
 Once one started the journey, many followed.
 After face-planting and shaking themselves off, they would continue on this suboptimal route.
 Why they didn’t opt for the slightly longer, easy, dry route just to their left is beyond me.
 Their lemming – like behavior provided endless photo and video opportunities

 TOP TIP: If you encounter situations like this with water, position yourself low and look for reflections.

 Adelie penguin antics are hilarious to witness as they are both feisty and fearless.
 Watching a lone one infiltrate and instigate the Emperor penguin colony kept us laughing for hours.
 While he initially seemed innocent and lost, he then decided to chase both the chicks and skuas, providing non-stop entertainment.

 15. Kayak and enjoy the solitude and serenity